octospacc/twemoji-astonishing/README.md

 - `twemoji-astonishing`: The full package with all the features
 - `twemoji-astonishing.chars`: Only literal emojis used as class names
-- `twemoji-astonishing.names`: Only ASCII names used as class names, like twemoji-amazing
+- `twemoji-astonishing.names`: Only ASCII names used as class names, like Twemoji-Amazing

 Every variant, of course, has both a pure (`.css`) version, and a minified (`.min.css`) one.